NEST Hydrogen containment experiments for reactor safety (HYMERES/PANDA)

 • to create a suitable experimental database for the validation of advanced computational tools.

-The NEA joint projects such as HYMERES-2 benefit from a broad range of technical and scientific expertise in an international framework and are based on experimental and computational activities which have a potential to serve also as driving force for educational activities.
+The NEA joint projects such as HYMERES-2 and PANDA benefit from a broad range of technical and scientific expertise in an international framework and are based on experimental and computational activities which have a potential to serve also as driving force for educational activities.

 Objectives